mendix/docs/content/en/docs/appstore/connectors/aws/aws-dynamodb.md

 ### 4.2 Enumerations

 An enumeration is a predefined list of values that can be used as an attribute type.
-For the Amazon DynamoDB connector, enumerations list values such as the status of database tables, or the list of available AWS regions.
+For the Amazon DynamoDB connector, enumerations list values such as the status of database tables.

 #### 4.2.1 `ENUM_BooleanValue`